The Ballroom of Romance: Background and production

 The Ballroom of Romance was based on a short story by William Trevor set in County Leitrim, Ireland.
-The film was shot on location in Ballycroy, County Mayo as by 1982 the ballroom which William Trevor had originally written about had been modernized and no longer resembled a dance hall typical of 1950s Ireland.
+The film was shot on location in Ballycroy, County Mayo, as by 1982 the ballroom which William Trevor had originally written about had been modernised and no longer resembled a dance hall typical of 1950s Ireland.

-Almost all of the production personnel involved in the BBC/RTÉ co-production ‘Ballroom of Romance’ came from the BBC, along with Producer Kenith Trodd.
+Almost all of the production personnel involved in the BBC/RTÉ co-production The Ballroom of Romance came from the BBC, along with Producer Kenith Trodd.

-The banner seen at the dance, "Happy Homes for Ireland and for God," was taken from a real banner that O'Connor remembered from his youth.
+The banner seen at the dance, "Happy Homes for Ireland and for God", was taken from a real banner that O'Connor remembered from his youth.